JeSuisBaguette/Time-Discord-Bot/README.md

 ##  **Project Description:**

-This is a discord bot which upon receiving commands, sends a channel text message with time zone information and can also help convert between time-zones at a future date.
+This is a discord bot which, upon receiving commands, sends a channel text message with time zone information and can also help convert between time-zones at a future date.

 ## **File Structure:**